JohnnyCarlo/guanqiaoqu.github.io/_pages/markdown.md

 * Supervisor: Chenguang He, Lin Ma, Liang Ye, Weixiao Meng
 * Details
   * Designed the communication scheme.
-  * Proposed and simulated two communication algorithms according to the requirements of the nodes.
+  * Proposed and simulated four communication algorithms according to the requirements of the nodes.
   * Tools: Linux, C++, MATLAB

 2. **China-Chile ICT "The Belt and Road" Joint Laboratory Construction and Joint Research (SQ2020YFE020708)**